 Skip to main content

-An AI reasoning step sends a prompt to an LLM with access to your store data.
+The Prompt step runs an LLM over your store data.
 It can read orders, customers, products, and analytics, and — when you opt in — write back through the same tools.
 Each write tool is gated by an approval policy you set on the step.
 Use AI reasoning when simple conditions aren’t enough: deciding if a customer is a VIP, screening an order for fraud, or letting the agent pick which Notion page to update based on what it finds.

 Configuration